 HYBRID/ELECTRIC, LPG, CNG, FLEX FUEL VEHICLE FIRES

 REMEMBER:Apparatus placement is EXTREMELY important at a vehicle fire.
 Drivers who get complacent are taking unnecessary risks.
-Try to park where you can divert or stop traffic and make sure you're parked uphill/upwind from the fire.
-Take the extra five seconds to get it right before you park and put your new $800,000 apparatus in pump.
-Keep it off train tracks, blind spots on highways and exit ramps.
+Try to park where you can divert or stop traffic, and make sure you're parked uphill/upwind from the fire.
+Take the extra five seconds to get it right before you park and put your new $800,000 apparatus in pump gear and leave the cab.
+Keep it off train tracks, blind spots on highways, and exit ramps.
 CHOCK THE VEHICLE QUICKLY if on a ramp or hill.
-(VIDEO ABOVE) The vehicle is most likely a total loss and it only takes a few seconds to chock a wheel.
+(VIDEO ABOVE) It only takes a few seconds to chock a wheel.

 PROTECT YOUR RIG: A good proactive driver knows If there's even a slight chance of a running fuel fire coming towards the apparatus, to grab speedy dry AHEAD OF TIME and dike or divert running fuel fires if possible.
 It only takes a few seconds after the line is charged to chock the wheels of a burning vehicle or grab the speedy dry... just in case!

 Vehicle fire over a manhole?
 Or manhole fire under a vehicle?